Executive Orders

 Executive Orders is a techno-thriller novel, written by Tom Clancy and released on July 1, 1996.
-It picks up immediately where the final events of Debt of Honor (1994) left off, and features now-U.S. President Jack Ryan as he tries to deal with foreign and domestic threats.
+It picks up immediately where the final events of Debt of Honor (1994) left off, and features now-U.S. President Jack Ryan as he deals with foreign and domestic threats.
 The book is dedicated to former U.S. President Ronald Reagan, who helped launch Clancy's worldwide success as a novelist.
 The book debuted at number one on the New York Times bestseller list.

 Plot

 After a terrorist attack kills nearly every U.S. executive, legislative, and judicial figure, previously-confirmed Vice President Jack Ryan has been sworn in as President of the United States.
 As Ryan is left to represent the United States by himself, he must deal with multiple crises: reconstituting his own Cabinet, the House, the Senate, and the entire Supreme Court; a challenge to the legitimacy of his succession by former Vice President Ed Kealty, leading to press hazing; and a war brewing in the Middle East.

 When the Iraqi president (implied to be Saddam Hussein) is assassinated by an Iranian deep-cover agent, Iranian leader Ayatollah Mahmoud Haji Daryaei takes advantage of the power vacuum by launching an unopposed invasion of Iraq and later uniting it with his country, calling the new entity the "United Islamic Republic" (UIR).
 Daryaei then secretly unleashes a master plan of "weakening" the United States through a series of terrorist attacks: a biological attack in the country using a weaponized strain of Ebola virus, a kidnapping attempt of Ryan's youngest daughter Katie, and an assassination attempt on the President himself by a Secret Service bodyguard who is an Iranian sleeper agent.

 China and India secretly assist Daryaei, first by causing a diplomatic crisis between the Chinese mainland and Taiwan when a PLAAF aircraft "accidentally" shoots down a Taiwanese airliner.
 The incident pulls a U.S. Navy carrier group from the Indian Ocean to the South China Sea and allows the Indian Navy's carrier up to move undetected to the Strait of Hormuz, cutting off access to the only sea-bound pathway to the UIR and Saudi Arabia.
 Daryaei thinks that with the U.S. government and military overwhelmed by a multitude of crises, he is now free to invade Saudi Arabia and claim superpower status for the UIR.